normanjaeckel/openslides-meta-proof-of-concept/permission/README.md

 ### Meeting tab

-    meetingTab = (userID : Int) (entry : String) (meetingID : Int) (data : Data)
-       -> Bool

-Returns true if the user has access to the motion tab, the agenda tab etc. and its corresponding entry in the main menu in the given meeting.
+    meetingTab = UserID MeetingID Data -> Set MeetingMenuEntry

+Returns the main menu entries and tabs of a meeting the user has access to.

 *Question: This interface is really client specific, so let's discuss if we should nevertheless implement it here.*